YaLTeR/wl-clipboard-rs/README.md

 Points of interest:
 - The crate code itself is 100% safe Rust (this doesn't include the dependencies).
 - Pure Rust implementation by default; use the `native_lib` feature to link to `libwayland-client.so` for communication instead.
-- Protocols used:
-  - `data-control` from `wlroots` for regular clipboard,
+- Uses the `data-control` protocol from wlroots for clipboard management.
-  - `gtk-primary-selection` or `primary-selection-v1` (plus spawning a surface with the `layer-shell` protocol) for the "primary" clipboard.

 ### Status